 Best Nintendo Switch SD card

-Existing it that sweet spot between quality, cost and capacity, the Sandisk Ultra 200GB Micro SD Card is easily the best Nintendo Switch SD card currently available.
+Existing in that sweet spot between quality, cost and capacity, the Sandisk Ultra 200GB Micro SD Card is easily the best Nintendo Switch SD card currently available.
 Undoubtedly, it’s the all-round perfect choice.
 It’s so good that we’ve got it on our list of the best Nintendo Switch accessories and best Nintendo Switch Lite accessories, too!

 Cheapest Nintendo Switch SD card

 Considering our current pick for the best Nintendo Switch SD card is such good value for money, we’d recommend you stick with that for now.
-If you’re looking to save a few pennies, though, then the Samsung 32GB Evo Select is the ideal cheap Nintendo Switch SD card.
+What if you’re looking to save a few pennies, though?
+In that case, the Samsung 32GB Evo Select is the ideal cheap Nintendo Switch SD card.

 It boasts a reasonable capacity that will instantly double the space you have in your console.
 We’d say it’s one to go for if your Switch habits are fairly casual.
 Or if they include a lot of smaller eShop games.
-Consider it if you don’t mind removing the odd game once they’re done and dusted.
+Consider it if you don’t mind removing the odd game once they’re done and dusted as well.

 Best Nintendo Switch SD card for max capacity

-So, why not prepare for all of the console’s forthcoming major releases for the years to come with this max capacity Switch SD card?
-Whether that’s Animal Crossing New Horizons, Pokémon Mystery Dungeon: Rescue Team DX or whenever The Legend of Zelda: Breath of the Wild 2 sees the light of day.
+So, why not prepare for all of the console’s major releases for the years to come with this max capacity Switch SD card?
+Whether that’s Animal Crossing: New Horizons, Pokémon Mystery Dungeon: Rescue Team DX or whenever The Legend of Zelda: Breath of the Wild 2 sees the light of day.
+Get downloading!

-Do I need an SD card for my Nintendo Switch?
+Do I need an SD card for Nintendo Switch?

 There’s no definitive answer here, as it really depends on your gaming habits.
 If you intend to use your Switch for the odd multiplayer session on Mario Kart 8 Deluxe or for a few bouts in Super Smash Bros.
 Ultimate then an SD card isn’t vital.
 You probably won’t get close to reaching the limits of the console’s 32 GB internal memory.

 However, once you start building up a library of games or digital downloads from the Nintendo eShop then you’ll very quickly start to find that the in-built storage options are very limited.
-With massive hits like Legend of Zelda: Breath of the Wild and Fire Emblem: Three Houses taking up so much room you’ll want to expand fast!
-There’s good news, though, as it’s ever so easy to bump up your storage space.
-All you’ll need to get is an SD card for your Nintendo Switch and those days of space anxiety will be far behind you.
+With massive games like Legend of Zelda: Breath of the Wild and Fire Emblem: Three Houses taking up so much room you’ll want to expand fast!
+There’s good news, though, as it’s ever so easy and relatively cheap to bump up your storage space.
+All you’ll need to get is any of these Nintendo Switch SD cards above and those days of space anxiety will be far behind you.

 Which SD cards are Nintendo Switch compatible?

-Instead, you’ll want to be looking for an SD card size somewhere between 32 GB to 400 GB.
-Most standard brands are absolutely fine to use (you don’t really need the faster or ‘Extreme’ variants) so the smart move is just to look for the best value for money in comparison to the space you get.
-Our SD card picks above should more than cover that!
+Most standard brands are absolutely fine to use as well.
+You don’t need the faster or ‘Extreme’ variants.
+The smart move is just to look for the best value for money in comparison to the space you get.
+Our range of Nintendo Switch SD card picks above should more than cover that!

-Will these SD cards also work with the Nintendo Switch Lite?
+Are these SD cards compatible with Nintendo Switch Lite?

 Yes!
 All of these microSD cards are also compatible with the Switch Lite.
-You can pick up one with Nintendo’s new console and want to be sure you have enough storage space for all your games.
+You can pick up one with Nintendo’s new console and be sure you have enough storage space for all your games.
 If you haven’t got one yet you can check our page dedicated to finding the best Nintendo Switch Lite price.
 We’ve also got a look at some of the best Nintendo Switch Lite cases and best Nintendo Switch Lite accessories to go with your new console.